madebycaffeine/apostrophe-menu-fix/README.md

 Apostrophe 2 has an issue that prevents it from showing menus on 404 pages.
 This module is a quick fix to this issue, until the core developers will address the bug.

+This module needs to be cloned in to the `lib/modules` folder in your site folder.

 To add this to your Apostrophe 2 site, simply add this line under `modules` in `app.js`:
 ```javascript
 'apostrophe-menu-fix': {}